 When the River Becomes a Cloud / Cuando el río se transforma en nube

-When the River Becomes a Cloud / Cuando el río se transforma en nube is a multi-year, collaborative public artwork that my collaborator, Tia Kramer, and I are developing in partnership with students, teachers, and staff a preK-12 public school in rural Eastern Washington.
+When the River Becomes a Cloud / Cuando el río se transforma en nube is a multi-year, radical public artwork that Tia Kramer and I are developing in partnership with students, teachers, and staff at a preK-12 public school in rural Eastern Washington.
 Since December 2021, we have been long-term artists-in-residence at Prescott School.
-We are creating a multi-media, permanent public artwork in the form of a river that winds throughout the entire indoor and outdoor school campus.
-The project utilizes artistic and scientific inquiry to explore metaphors of migration and belonging, social-emotional learning, trauma-informed design, and antiracist principles.
+During this five-year residency, we are creating a multi-media, permanent public artwork in the form of a river that winds throughout the entire indoor and outdoor school campus.
+The project utilizes artistic and scientific inquiry to examine local ecology and watersheds, agriculture, and migration and belonging.

 This ongoing work is commissioned by Carnegie Picture Lab as part of their Rural Art Initiative.
-The long-term artist residency was co-initiated by Prescott School District and Carnegie Picture Lab as a mutually beneficial, reciprocal relationship that addresses the unique opportunities and challenges of rural art education and rural contemporary art practices.
+The residency was co-initiated by Prescott School District and Carnegie Picture Lab as a mutually beneficial, reciprocal relationship that addresses the unique opportunities, challenges, and relevancy of rural contemporary art education.

 Project Press: “Massive, immersive art project incorporated every student in Prescott School District” by Shelia Hagar, Walla Walla Union Bulletin, June 2022